-- 1. Tell why you're writing.
-I for a more detailed discussion and it - 2.
+- 1. Tell why you're writing. - 2.
 Give the important facts. - 3.
-Describe what you'd like the recipient to do.

-1. Telling the recipient why you're writing immediately lets him know what's on your mind.
-It gives him, so to speak, a framework in which to read your letter, or a signpost telling him where he's to focus all locked into this situation.
-A neighbor's wil his attention.
+Describe what you'd like the recipient to do. - 1.
+Telling the recipient why you're writing immediately lets him know what's on your mind.
+It gives him, so to speak, a framework in which to read your letter, or a signpost telling him where he's to focus his attention.